 There’s no cure for male or female baldness, and taking vitamins won’t have any effect on this type of hair loss.
 However, there are some effective treatments that can be used to halt hair loss in the short-term, including minoxidil and for men - finasteride.

 In some cases, hair loss that causes widespread thinning may be a sign of telogen effluvium.
 This is where more hairs than usual move into the “telogen” phase from the “anagen” phase and stop growing.

-This type of hair loss is normally triggered by something like injury, illness, or stress.
+This type of hair loss is normally triggered by something like injury, illness, or stress (you can find out more about stress and hair loss here).
 It can also be caused by weight loss, an iron deficiency, or a significant change in diet – in this sense, it can be related to nutrition.
 The good news is, this type of hair loss is usually temporary.

 If your hair loss happens suddenly, or if you develop bald patches or lose hair in clumps, it’s a good idea to speak to your GP.

 If you’re experiencing male pattern baldness, there are some prescription treatments that can help.